unchaptered/21-10-lecture-popcorntime/study.md

 ### method 2 :: component css connection

-> It's more complicated than method 1. <br> But We compile one css to one js. <br> Neveless, We need to remember all className to correct use.
+> It's more complicated than method 1. <br> But We compile one css to one js. <br> Nevertheless, We need to remember all className to correct use.
 It's so insane to us

 ```javascript
 console.log("index.js");